 Try it out !

 Alright, we are done, this was a brief introduction on how you can extract information from Wikipedia in Python.
 This can be helpful if you want to automatically collect data for language models, make a question answering chatbot, making a wrapper application around this and much more!
-The possibilities are endless.
+The possibilities are endless, tell us what you did with this in the comments below !

-If you are interested extracting data from YouTube videos, here is a tutorial for that: How to Extract YouTube Data in Python.
+If you are interested extracting data from YouTube videos, check this tutorial.

 Happy Coding ♥View Full Code